jannymongkol/video-moment-retrieval/README.md

 - **data/Charades_v1_480_16/**:
     - Contains the videos in Charades dataset, standardized to 16 fps
     - Run ./generate_16fps.sh, to generate this folder
+- **data/clip_text_feature_vector/**:
+    - Clip embeddings for all text queries.
+    - Use setup/generate_text_vectors.py to generate this (with all 4 data files in Charades-CD)
+- **data/clip_video_feature_vector/**:
+    - Clip embeddings for each frame of each video.
+    - Use setup/generate_video_vectors.py to generate this (with all 4 data files in Charades-CD)
+- **predictions/**:
+    - Keep this folder in the root directly, for storing all prediction results.
+Used by evaluation methods.
+    - To generate baseline predictions, run baseline/baseline_prediction.py

 Make sure to follow this structure to ensure the code runs correctly.